 I remember, not so long ago, when any mention of a visit to or holiday in Puglia elicited a quizzical raise of the eyebrow.
-These days, this region of the Italian south, effectively the heel of the boot-shaped peninsula, is justifiably renowned for its turquoise seas, whitewashed medieval hill towns, and delicious regional food and wine.
+These days, this region of the Italian south is justifiably renowned for its turquoise seas, whitewashed medieval hill towns, and delicious regional food and wine.
 Strangely, however, despite travel journalists often referring to Puglia as the “new Tuscany”, travelers still overlook one of the region’s most extraordinary treasures: the city of Lecce.

 Lecce is found in Italy’s deepest south, about an hour and forty minutes by car from Bari, the regional capital.
 It’s an easy drive, down the coast on the motorway or along coastal roads that follow the beaches and provide expansive views of the Adriatic Sea and centuries-old olive groves.
 On arrival, I always head for the Old Town (Centro storico) – this is a city to be enjoyed on foot, so you can meander down ancient alleyways, walk into churches, piazzas, and cafes at leisure or sip on an aperitivo at sunset with freedom.